 It’s not often I think to add squash to soup, but after trying this one it will be plenty more often that I do.
 I love how creamy this soup is thanks to a the way the corn is pureed to make a rich soup base, and the addition of a fair amount of cream ensures that things stay true to the creamy labeling.
 The fresh flavors of this soup will keep you coming back for more.
 I absolutely love fresh corn on the cob, I was raised on it.
 All throughout the summer my mom would stop and pick up local corn and for about 1 month out of the year we would pick it from our own backyard garden.
 And it was always boiled then rolled in butter while it was still hot.
 I remember we constantly had those concave, corn molded cubes of butter sitting on a small plate in the fridge.
 We never did the slice with a butter knife and spread over corn method, we were much more efficient :).

 You wouldn’t believe how well the corn in this recipe pairs with yellow squash!
-I guess it makes sense, they just want to color coordinate, right?
+It’s a match meant to be.
 I don’t know how you could not just love this soup.
 Its summer in a bowl and you simply have to try it!
 If you’re skeptical, just answer this: what isn’t good with a little bacon and cheddar cheese sprinkled over the top?
 It only makes this soup that much better!

-- 6 slices bacon, cooked and crumbled and 4 tsp rendered bacon fat reserved
+- 6 slices bacon, cooked and crumbled and 1 1/2 Tbsp rendered bacon fat reserved

 - 1 cup sliced green onions, divided